Transform your EDI Processes with B2B Integration in the Cloud

 The account management function includes the following services:

-Users management
+User management

 The administrator of an account can provide other users with access to one of its environments.
 Access rights are as follows:

 • Account ADMIN: All right at the Account level.
+This data is dependent.

-• Environment HUB_DEFINITION: Generally speaking allow to view and update existing information at the Environment level.
-This data dependent
+• Environment HUB_DEFINITION: Generally speaking, allow to view and update existing information at the

-environments Management
+Environments Management

 An account can be made up of any number of different environments.
 It can be useful to build channels in separate environments if